IntersectMBO/plutus/plutus-metatheory/src/Algorithmic/ReductionEC.lagda.md

 arity append = Term ∷ Term ∷ []
 arity trace = Term ∷ []

--- something very much like a substitution
--- labelled by a builtin and given a first order presentation {-
-ITel : Builtin → ∀{Φ} → Ctx Φ → SubNf Φ ∅ → Set
--}

 data Bwd (A : Set) : Set where
   [] : Bwd A
   _∷_ : Bwd A → A → Bwd A